Mental Health Benefits of Exercise

 4. Improves Mood

-For many of the same reasons listed above, exercise helps to improve our overall mood, and this is especially true when we can get our exercise routine done outside for an added boost of the sun’s Vitamin D.
+For many of the same reasons listed above, exercise helps to improve our overall mood.
+This is especially true when we exercise outside for an added boost of the sun’s Vitamin D.

-Regular exercise also improves our self-esteem and perspective on day-to-day struggles.
+Regular workouts also improve our self-esteem and perspective on day-to-day struggles.

 What is perhaps most important, though, is that exercise helps us sleep better, deeper, and more restful, which is a key factor in maintaining a positive mood.